K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ```

 ## <div id="3"/>3.
 GlusterFS Linkage Sample App Description
-This Sample Web App is deployed to PaaS-TA and can be used with the service of GlusterFS on Provision and Bind.
+This Sample Web App is deployed to K-PaaS AP and can be used with the service of GlusterFS on Provision and Bind.

 ### <div id="3.1"/> 3.1.
 Service Broker Registration

 When the GlusterFS service pack deployment is completed, you must first register the GlusterFS service broker to use the service pack in the application.
-When registering a service broker, you must log in as a user who can register a service broker in PaaS-TA
+When registering a service broker, you must log in as a user who can register a service broker in K-PaaS AP

 - Check the list of service brokers.